CSIM Performance Models of Core Library Components

 The file Spider.dat will show the interprocessor communication timeline.

-It should be used in conjuction with ProcTline.dat to show both the task
+It should be used in conjunction with ProcTline.dat to show both the task

 and communication relationships, as in the command: